afms/GodRandom/README.md

 ![alt text](/images/multiple_input_example.png "Example of an input to the multiple mode")

-The way this mode works it's basically run the Random into every category.
-Our idea was every participant choose a game of every category to build a list of games in each category and posteriorly the **God Random** pick a game of every category.
-But before that, to create the order of when we play each game, the list of categories is shuffled, using the method *shuffle()* from the class **java.util.Collections**.
+This mode works by randomly selecting a game from each category.
+First, every participant choose a game to put into every category.
+This builds a list of games in each category.
+Posteriorly the **God Random** pick a game of every category.
+But before that, the list of categories is shuffled, to create the order of when we play each game, using the method *shuffle()* from the class **java.util.Collections**.
 You can see an example of output in the figure below.

 ![alt text](/images/multiple_example.png "Example of the use of the multiple mode")